 Sufficient potable water may be taken on in port to meet crew and passenger requirement.
-But the quality of this water will be too poor for use in water tube boilers.
-It is common practice to take on only a minimum supply of potable water and make up the rest by distillation of seawater.
+But the quality of this water will be too poor for use in water tube boilers and for filling expansion tanks.
+It is common practice to take on only a minimum supply of potable water and make up the rest by distillation of sea water.
+The stowage space that would have been used for fresh water can hence be utilized for fuel or extra space made available for cargo when fresh water generator is installed on a ship.
 It is statutory requirement to have a distillation plant for emergency use if otherwise ship has carried sufficient potable water.
-The equipment used onboard for the production of freshwater from seawater is known as fresh water generator.
+The equipment used on board for the production of freshwater from seawater is known as fresh water generator.

-Working principle of the low pressure freshwater generator is explained below.
-Boiling point of water can be reduced by reducing the pressure of the atmosphere surrounding it.
+Basic principle of all low pressure freshwater generator is that, boiling point of water can be reduced by reducing the pressure of the atmosphere surrounding it.
 By maintaining a low pressure, water can be boiled at low temperatures say 50 degree Celsius.
 The source of heat for the fresh water generator could be waste heat rejected by main engine jacket cooling water.

 Hence using energy from a heating coil, and by reducing pressure in the evaporator shell, boiling can takes place at about 40 to 60 degree Celsius.
 This type of single effect plant is designed to give better economy than obsolete Boiling Evaporators.

 The submerged tube type fresh water generator explained below uses the heat from main engine jacket cooling water to produce drinkable water by evaporating seawater due to the high vacuum, which enables the feed water to evaporate at a comparative low temperature.
 Steam can also be used as a heat source instead of main engine jacket cooling water.

 This type of fresh water generator is based on two sets of shell and tube heat exchangers, one acting as evaporator or heater and other as condenser.